Summer Internships

 • be organized, effective task managers

-• be adaptable problem-solvers who can respond quickly to a dynamic work environment
+• be adaptable problem-solvers who can respond quickly in a dynamic work environment

 An interest in art/museum education, urban education, and/or college access for underrepresented students is a definite plus.